junxit/us-congress-bills-109/metadata.md

 - 2005-11-10 — Introduced in House
 - 2005-11-10 — Introduced in House
 - 2005-11-10 — Referred to the House Committee on the Judiciary.
+- 2005-11-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2005-11-16 — Considered as unfinished business. (consideration: CR H10342-10343)
+- 2005-11-16 — Considered under suspension of the rules. (consideration: CR H10312-10317)
+- 2005-11-16 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+547.
+- 2005-11-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2005-11-16 — Mr. Sensenbrenner moved to suspend the rules and agree to the resolution.
+- 2005-11-16 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 320 - 91, 12 Present (Roll no. 591). (text: CR H10312)
+- 2005-11-16 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 320 - 91, 12 Present (Roll no. 591).(text: CR H10312)